Joscolgan/bter_immune_gene_evolution/README.md

 This repository contains all scripts used for the population genomic analysis of immune genes in a contemporary population of _Bombus terrestris_ males sampled across Ireland.
 This project was supported by a Department of Agriculture, Food, and the Marine Conservation of Genetic Resources grant.
 Findings are reported in the following manuscript:

-Larragy, S.J., Möllmann, J.S., Stout, J., Carolan, J.C., Colgan, T.J.
+__Larragy, S.J., Möllmann, J.S., Stout, J., Carolan, J.C., Colgan, T.J.__.
+Signatures of adaptation, constraints, and potential redundancy in the canonical immune genes of a key pollinator. _In review at GBE__

 ## License